This guide will help you learn more about customer loyalty programs and how they can be used to elevate your store and build a loyal customer base.

 A loyalty program offers many benefits.
 When it comes to nurturing your customers, a loyalty program will give them a reason to return to your store and use their points.
 Not only that, but they’ll feel like they are appreciated as individuals, rather than just another number.

 In terms of revenue, a loyalty program encourages your customers to spend more over a longer period of time.
 If they’re trying to acquire points or redeem an offer, they will be more likely to increase their basket size to meet the requirement.
 And, once they have earned points, they’re incentivised to return to your store and spend them long into the future.

 Finally, a loyalty strategy offers a strong branding opportunity.
 You can incorporate your store’s look and feel into the program which helps publicise your brand and connect with your customer base on an emotional level.
-And, if you name and promote it correctly, a loyalty program can act as a valuable way to communicate your brand values.
+And, if you get the right names for loyalty programs and promote them correctly, retail loyalty programs can act as a valuable way to communicate your brand values.

 The main time you’ll have to put into a loyalty program will be spent setting it up.
-It’s important to pay close attention to the kind of loyalty program you’re offering, and the points you’re rewarding so that it seamlessly matches your customers’ needs and store identity.
+It’s important to pay close attention to the kind of loyalty program you’re building, and the loyalty rewards you’re offering so that it seamlessly matches your customers’ needs and store identity.
 Once you’ve spent the time laying the correct foundations, your loyalty program will maintain itself.

 You may need to put in a little time further down the line to adjust your points balance or the actions your customers take to earn points, but this will be quick and easy to review and change.

 Check out the LoyaltyLion Academy to learn how you can successfully manage your loyalty program.

 When deciding if a loyalty app is right for your store, take a look at your product offering.
 In general, ecommerce customer loyalty programs work best for stores that sell products with a high purchase rate – such as, food and drinks, clothes or cosmetics.